balodi182/PPG-BLE-Patch/README.md

-# PPG-BLE-Patch

-# Low-power Wireless PPG–ECG BLE Patch
+# Low-power Wireless PPG BLE Patch

 This project implements a **wearable patch** for physiological signal acquisition, focusing on **Photoplethysmography (PPG)** and **Electrocardiography (ECG)** with **Bluetooth Low Energy (BLE)** connectivity.
 Built around the **ADPD1080 Analog Front-End** and **STM32WB55 MCU**, it supports low-power operation from coin cells.